Northern Institute of Technology Management: Hauke Trinks Award

 Hauke Trinks was the former president of the Hamburg University of Technology (TUHH) and founded the Northern Institute of Technology Management in 1998.
 With the "Hauke Trinks Award", the NIT wants to reward outstanding student work and at the same time honour the legacy of the researcher and scientist.
 The prize was awarded in 2018 for the first time and is aimed at Bachelor students from Hamburg's universities in the STEM fields who have achieved outstanding results in their final thesis, demonstrated a high degree of scientific curiosity and pursued original and interdisciplinary approaches to gaining scientific knowledge.

 Building

 The building is located on the campus of the Hamburg University of Technology in Hamburg-Harburg.
 Most of the NIT students live right in the building, which houses over 65 apartments.
 On the wall in the foyer, an artwork by the Austrian concept artist Peter Friedl deals with the theme “nobody knows science”.
 In the building, rooms can be rented for conferences, conventions, and workshops: the NIT offers various working spaces in Hamburg-Harburg, including seminar and conference rooms, a design thinking room, and offices.

 Executive Board

 The supervisory board appoints the executives and supervises the executive board of the NIT.
-It is headed by Rainer Schöndube.
+It is headed by Norbert Basler.